heclak/community-a4e-c/README.md

 ![Community A-4E-C for DCS World](https://user-images.githubusercontent.com/46121009/57830942-41b3da00-77e6-11e9-8e8c-1b7274927bb0.jpg)

+The A-4 was a cold war workhorse which proved to be a capable, reliable light attack aircraft to dozens of nations around the world.
+From the jungles of southeast Asia, to the desert of Sinai, to the coasts of South America, the scooter was a common sight above battlefields around the world for decades.

 The Community A-4E-C represents more than three years of work on behalf of the development team.
-We’re proud to present the most comprehensive DCS World module to date, boasting such capabilities as air-to-ground radar and carrier operations.
-The A-4 was a cold war workhorse, providing a capable, reliable light attack aircraft to dozens of nations around the world.
-From the Sinai Desert to the Jungles of Vietnam, the A-4 was a common sight above battlefields around the world.

-After severel years of development, we are pleased to announce version 2.0 of the module, with a realistic flight model, improved systems, increased functionality across all DCS World's available content including full carrier compatibility and air-to-air refueling, and new sounds, keybinds and features to increase ease of use and immersion when flying this now-venerable module.
+We're proud to present our most comprehensive DCS World module to date, featuring a realistic flight model, improved systems, increased functionality across all DCS World's available maps, including full carrier compatibility and air-to-air refueling, unique sounds, keybinds and features to increase ease of use and immersion when flying this now-venerable module.

 We thank the DCS World community for their support and contributions over the years, and dedicate the module to our friend, mentor and lead coder, Eric "Gospadin" Mudama.
 His passion and brilliance left a mark on us all.
 This labor of love which would not have been possible without him.